Carla was lying in bed early Monday morning reading the news on her iPhone.

 “What’s wrong?”, I asked.

-“Barbara Ann Scott died”.
+“Barbara Ann Scott died!”.

 Carla designed the Barbara Ann Scott Gallery exhibit in city hall that opened in August.
 In the process we came to appreciate how, as a young skater from Ottawa, this remarkable and gracious woman became such an admired national hero.
 The exhibit commemorates her achievements and has on display many of the awards and memorabilia she donated to the city, including her 1948 Olympic gold medal.
+(UPDATE -2018: After an extended run at City Hall the exhibit ended, however interpretive elements on the life and accomplishments of Barabara Ann Scott are now on displayed in the entrance foyer of the Barbara Ann Scott Arena)

 After stopping off at Fabricland, I pedalled down Baseline Road towards the arena.
 There is a short section of bike lane just beyond Woodroffe, as well as a shared bus/bike lane along another stretch, but for the most part there’s not much room to manoeuvre between the curb and fast moving cars.
-The purple line on the above map is the route I recommend taking to avoid Baseline.
+The alternate line on the above map is the route I recommend taking to avoid Baseline.

 All hockey parents know how to get to the Barbara Ann Scott Arena, but signage identifying it as such is hard to find.
 Here it is as seen from the sidewalk along Baseline.